While I hate to write about Christmas in September, getting prepared for the Christmas season should start early so you can make the most of it.

 • Opening Hours – Whether a shop, restaurant, or online-only business, having clear opening hours on your site really helps potential customers.
-And don’t forget opening dates, especially for the awkward time between Christmas and New Year, or for any late-night opening events.
+And don’t forget opening dates, especially for the awkward time between Christmas and New Year (aka Twixmas), or for any late-night opening events.

-• Last Delivery Dates – With the likelihood of a large increase in the amount of parcels going through couriers this year, knowing the last guaranteed delivery date is going to be important and, again, make sure it’s clearly published on the site to avoid disappointed/angry customers.
+• Last Delivery Dates – Knowing the last guaranteed delivery date is going to be important and, again, make sure it’s clearly published on the site to avoid disappointed/angry customers.

-• Changing Product Trends? – With more home working, fewer holidays abroad, and likely less households getting together over Christmas are your best sellers going to change compared to last year?
+• Changing Product Trends? – Are your best sellers going to change compared to last year?

 • Customer Services – Are there better ways you can communicate with your customers – live chat maybe, or even using WhatsApp?